gjmcn/zap/docs/contents-md/Overview.md

 @@ 5 6       // Set {5, 6}
 ```

-#### Expressions

-Everything in Zap is an expression &mdash; no blocks, statements or keywords.
+Everything in Zap is an __expression__ &mdash; no blocks, statements or keywords.
 Except for a few special cases, code reads left to right and the 'current' operator is applied when the next operator or the end of the expression is reached:

 ```
 @ 3 4 5     // [3, 4, 5]